michael-r-may/RubyNotes/README.md

 Returns the last item in the array

 ####Hashes
-A hash is what we would call a Dictionary in Swift or Objective-C - an unordered collection of key/value pairs.
+A hash is what we would call a Dictionary in Foundation Swift or Objective-C - a mutable unordered collection of key/value pairs.

 ```Ruby
 event = {"id" => 1, "artist" => "Metronomy", "venue" => "The Alibi, Dalston, London"}; event['artist']